What Causes Groundwater Depletion?

 Groundwater is key to human life and farming.
 It supplies nearly half of the world’s water for homes, giving us fresh, clean water.
 For countries with lots of farming, like the USA and India, it’s essential for growing crops.
 In Dhaka, Bangladesh, most city water comes from groundwater.
 But heavy use is causing Dhaka to sink annually.
 This raises concerns about groundwater use.

-See also Is Distilled Water An Electrical Conductor
+See also What Is The Difference Between Distilled Water And Drinking Water

 importance of groundwater